Primrose Cumming: Biography

-The published dates of Primrose Cummings’ books make it likely that these were Spider Dog (1935), and perhaps Silver Snaffles, which presumably was accepted for publication by the time she was 21: it was published in 1936, when she was 22.
+The published dates of Cumming's books make it likely that these were Spider Dog (1935), and perhaps Silver Snaffles, which presumably was accepted for publication by the time she was 21: it was published in 1936, when she was 22.

-Primrose Cumming still wrote during World War II, but also did war work, working for a year on a farm.
+Cumming still wrote during World War II, but also did war work, working for a year on a farm.
 One day a bomber crashed in the same field as the sheep she was looking after, but she survived, and her experience on the farm led directly to her book Owl's Castle Farm.
 Later she joined the Auxiliary Territorial Service and served for the remainder of the war in an anti-aircraft battery.
 Between air-raids, she wrote The Great Horses.
 This is the only one of her books of that period which is not set firmly in her own experience: it is an historical fiction, tracing the experiences of a line of heavy horses over several centuries.

 After the war, she had a temporary job as under-matron in a boys’ school.
 This was not a success, as she saw the boys’ side rather more easily than the masters’.
 She returned to her family home in East Sussex, and decided to stick to writing and gardening.
 Horses were by no means her only interest: she was an expert flower arranger, and exhibited at the local flower shows and the Chelsea Flower Show.
 The books she published in her later years were based less closely on her own experiences.
 After parting company with J. M. Dent in the late 1960s, Primrose Cumming carried on writing for D. C. Thomson & Co., the magazine publishers, on many subjects and also contributed short stories to several editions of The Pony Club Annual.
 She stopped writing in the 1960s, feeling that she was becoming out of touch with modern youth.
 Primrose Cumming died in 2004.

 None of her books are currently in print, but Fidra Books republished Silver Snaffles, which appeared in late 2007.